pawPatoes/Mayhem/README.md

 * Mayhem release zips do **NOT** include dependencies due to the release file size limit.
 Those are in the ``Dependencies`` zip
 * Do not play with Incantation and Aurinko as Mayhem only supports ruby’s alternatives (Oveflow and Engulf).
 * Mayhem may conflict with certain content mods.
-* Mayhem currently does not have custom save files and automatically unlocks all content on any save file you play on.
 * [Balatro Multiplayer](https://github.com/Balatro-Multiplayer/BalatroMultiplayer) support is currently not known, however is **likely not compatible**.

 **Tip:** If your game crashes with an error along the lines of ``attempt to index a nil value ("may")``, Mayhem was not able to load, usually due to incorrect/missing dependencies.